nischithaengineer/BigMacIndex/README.md

 6. ANOVA and R-squared Calculation:
+Calculate ANOVA F-statistics and R-squared.
+Note: ANOVA (Analysis of Variance) F-statistics and R-squared are calculated in the context of linear regression to assess the overall significance of the regression model and to quantify the proportion of variance in the dependent variable explained by the independent variables. sum of squares due to regression (SSR) by the degrees of freedom associated with regression (df_sse).

-Calculate ANOVA F-statistics and R-squared. ssr = np.sum(np.square(net_hourly_wages_pred - net_hourly_wages_pred.mean()))
+ssr = np.sum(np.square(net_hourly_wages_pred - net_hourly_wages_pred.mean()))
 sse = np.sum(np.square(net_hourly_wages_pred - df['Hourly_Wages'].values))